My DCMA: Kody Vincent, quality assurance specialist

+My name is Kody Vincent, and this is “My DCMA.”
+I am a quality assurance specialist in the Keystone program at DCMA St. Louis.
+I served in the Marine Corps and left active-duty military service in 2021 and after that, I started working for Boeing in St. Louis.
+I never heard of DCMA prior to working at Boeing, so when I found out about DCMA’s mission, I wanted to get involved right away.
+I originally applied for a GS-11 position, but the Keystone position was available to get my foot in the door.
+I applied for the Keystone program, and I have enjoyed every moment since coming on board.
+The Keystone program is a great development program.

+My job duties include inspecting products such as aircraft and tank parts, ammunition, and ground support equipment.
+I also conduct process evaluations and quality systems audits to hold contractors accountable and ensure they are being held to their contractual duties and that our warfighters get the best products possible.

-Kody Vincent has been a part of the DCMA team for two years.
-He previously served in the Marine Corps for five years on active duty and two years in the Marine Corps Reserve.
+I have been a part of the DCMA team for two years.
+I like working at DCMA because I am still serving my country.
+I previously served in the Marine Corps for five years on active duty and two years in the Marine Corps Reserve while working as an avionics electrician on the F/A-18 Super Hornet A-D models.
+By working at DCMA, it gives me a sense of continuing my service, but without putting the uniform on, which I do miss.

+Some of the great things about working at my location include the people, hands down.
+My supervisor, Phyllis Range, has been a tremendous help to me since my start date.
+She has gone above and beyond for me and has had my back every step of the way.
+My mentor, Gabriel Bush from DCMA Chicago, has challenged me my entire time here by pushing me to be the best as a QAS, a leader, and a better person overall.

+My coworkers have also been great to me over these last two years teaching me everything I need to know technically and especially when it comes to contract review.
+They have been great teachers shaping the way I have been growing within the agency.
+While I was in the military, I did a lot of quality assurance work just as I do now within DCMA.
+All the individuals mentioned have helped me transition from doing quality assurance work in the military to how my current duties are executed in the quality world at DCMA.

 |Date Taken:

-Note: Editor’s Note: Kody Vincent recently transferred as a quality assurance specialist to DCMA Southeast in Oldsmar, Florida.